 - While the mixture is still warm, but not hot, make thick oval patties, about ½ inch thick.
 Let the patties rest in the refrigerator for 15–30 minutes.

-- Preheat the oven to 400F (204C).
-Coat the patties with flour and pat off any excess flour.
+- Preheat the oven to 400ºF (200ºC).
+For a convection oven, reduce cooking temperature by 25ºF (15ºC).
+Coat the patties with ½ cup all-purpose flour (plain flour)and pat off any excess flour.

-- Then coat the patties with eggs and finally panko.
+- Then coat the patties with 3 large eggs (50 g each w/o shell) (beaten) and finally the panko.